bry/bry/README.md

 🚀 Creator of [Sportsara](https://sportsara.com)

-I create technology that helps athletes compete, improve, connect, and earn through the sports they love.
+I create technology that helps athletes compete, improve, connect, and earn through the sports we love.

 🙆🏻‍♂️ Myers-Briggs INTJ